 I imagine that the gallery of Medieval Art would speak more to a religious audience or at least to someone who has basic notions of Bible.

 The Gallery of 19th Century Art was my favorite part of the museum.
 I found a new appreciation for painting when I started painting myself.
-Now that I understand a bit better the challenges of the craft, small details and harmony of colours on all these canvases leave me in awe.
+Now that I understand a bit better the challenges of the craft, small details and harmony of colors on all these canvases leave me in awe.

 I love Siemiradzki’s work of light and shadow in this painting.
 I love how the sunrays seep through whatever is casting a shadow on those girls.
 An idyllic scene that radiates with peace.